Please Note: A Daily Checklist can be downloaded and copied from here and then used to encourage daily habits until they become second nature.

-Note: Clearing saved sales should be done daily.
+Note: Clearing saved and draft sales should be done daily.
 Assign your closing manager to this task every night.

 Clearing saved sales ensures that you can start fresh the following business day and not be distracted by or potentially miscount sales that were never completed.
 It also releases inventory to a sellable state that would otherwise be reserved.

-To clear saved sales, navigate to Retail > SellTreez POS and log in
+To clear saved or draft sales, navigate to Retail > SellTreez POS and log in

 - Click the Current Sale timer > View Saved Sales